CactusRockets/Joliot-eagle/README.md

 ### Description

-The avionics system is composed of two main boards:
+The avionics system is composed of the following boards:

 * **Processing Board**
 * **Actuation Board**
 * **Battery Board**

 The **Processing Board** is responsible for handling sensor data, data logging, and telemetry transmission.

 The **Actuation Board** contains the circuitry required for the correct activation of the *Skib* (the recovery deployment mechanism).

 The **Battery Board** distributes the battery voltages to connectors so they can be easily used by the other boards.

 *Note:* All board files can be opened using **Autodesk Eagle**.